Symskill: Symbol and Skill Co-Invention for Data-Efficient and Reactive Long-Horizon Manipulation: Related Work

 \textbf{Symbol Learning with Unsegmented Data:} This class of methods propose a candidate pool of predicates using enumeration or VLM, and then sub-select using an objective function \cite{silver2023predicate, athalye2024predicate}.
 When learning from a limited number of demonstrations or when the number of features for each object is high, these approaches often fail due to limited data or extended running time, as shown in Results.
 Notably, \cite{shah2024reals} (LAMP in Table \ref{tb: related_work}) proposes Relational Critical Regions (RCR) as predicates without performing the optimization.
 However, it still opts to use motion planning as the skill, making real-time failure recovery difficult.

-\textbf{Predicates/Operator/Skill Co-invention:} Only one other work performs co-invention similar to us. \cite{keller2025neuro} (NSIL in Table \ref{tb: related_work}) uses relative low-velocity regions of the trajectory as meaningful candidate predicates.
-However, as shown in our experiment, this method fails to produce correct and semantically meaningful predicates and still requires the error-prone down-select optimization process mentioned above.
+\textbf{Predicates/Operator/Skill Co-invention:} Among prior works, NSIL \cite{keller2025neuro} (NSIL in Table \ref{tb: related_work}) is the closest to ours.
+It uses relative low-velocity regions of the trajectory as meaningful candidate predicates.
+However, as shown in our experiment, this method fails to produce correct and semantically meaningful predicates and still requires the error-prone down-select optimization mentioned above.